Finding Help for Benzodiazepine Addiction

 - Inpatient treatment.
 These programs provide a high level of supervised care in a completely sober environment.

-- Long-term residential rehab.
+- Long-term residential rehab and assistance.
 These programs, which can range from 28-90 days or longer, provide education, skills training, and therapy in a sober living environment away from triggers to use.

 - Outpatient programs.
 This type of care provides therapy and support while allowing the patient to live at home while working through the process of recovery.

-- Support groups and 12-step programs.
+- Group assistance and therapy.
 Groups such as NA and SMART Recovery provide the support and structure that many people in recovery find beneficial to maintaining their sobriety.